In agreeing to employ an apprentice, you'll be required to:

 An apprentice is subject to the same terms and conditions of employment as other employees and therefore the above policies and procedures apply.

-In the event of a grievance or disciplinary procedure, Seevic College will only act in an advisory capacity in terms of learning and training.
+In the event of a grievance or disciplinary procedure, Seevic College will only act in an advisory capacity in terms of learning and training but we may be able to help so please keep us informed if you are having any issues with your apprentice.

 A notice period of one week must be provided for employees with continuous employment of more than one month but less than two years (unless a contract specifies longer).